history-lab/archiving-digital-records/2024/05-command-line-intro.md

 ### But why?
 ---
 # Reasons to learn the command line
-* Access to software only available on the command line
+* Access to software that is only available on the command line
 * Gain access to powerful capabilities:
      * process N files as easily as one
      * run a sequence of programs as easily as one